2013–14 Norwich City F.C. season: September

 Norwich's poor away form continued with a 2–0 away defeat by Tottenham Hotspur.
 The run of defeats continued when Aston Villa's visit to Carrow Road ended in a 1–0 defeat.
 Norwich scored their first away goal of the season in their first ever win at the Britannia Stadium when they beat Stoke City 1–0.

 October

 Norwich got back into the game against Chelsea with a goal from Anthony Pilkington but conceded two late goals to finish 1–3 to the visitors.
 This was followed up with a 4–1 away defeat by Arsenal.
-The home fixture against Cardiff City finished in controversy during when Leroy Fer put the ball in the back of the net when passing the ball back to goalkeeper David Marshall.
+The home fixture against Cardiff City finished in controversy when Leroy Fer put the ball in the back of the net when passing the ball back to goalkeeper David Marshall.
 This resulted in a melee in which both Norwich and Cardiff were fined £20,000 by the FA for failing to control their players.
 The game was also notable with Norwich having 31 shots at goal despite the game finishing as a draw.